janjangao/forwardproxy/README.md

 Default forward port if don't have any query, value: 80

 ### PORT_FORWARD_DEFAULT_HOST
-Default forward host if don't any query, value: 172.17.0.1(docker bridge IP)
+Default forward host if don't any query, value: localhost